ericcf/saturn/README.markdown

 3. set up your database.yml file and database(s) as necessary

 ## Dependencies
 Currently, this depends on [deadbolt](http://github.com/ericcf/deadbolt) for authentication/authorization and [rad_directory](http://github.com/ericcf/rad_directory) as the source of physicians.
+On the client side, it uses jQuery and jQuery UI, in addition to Knockout.

 ## Testing
 Run RSpec specs with: